 Accountable and effective organisations need engaged and well-managed employees and volunteers equipped with the right competencies and behaviours.

-HPass’ Assessment Provider Standards document defines competencies as a set of behaviours a person must demonstrate, based on their knowledge, skills and experiences, to perform effectively in a given situation.
+HPass’ Standards for the Assessment of Humanitarian Competencies define competencies as a set of behaviours a person must demonstrate, based on their knowledge, skills and experiences, to perform effectively in a given situation.

 A competency framework is an established group of competencies needed to carry out specific roles.
 The Core Humanitarian Competency Framework (CHCF) is an example of a competency framework that articulates the competencies that are regarded as essential for all humanitarian workers if they are to perform in their roles and make a significant contribution to assisting people affected by humanitarian crises.